zam334x/Revenue-Prediction-in-Dairy-Industry-using-Machine-Learning-Approach/README.md

 # Revenue Prediction in the Dairy Industry Using Machine Learning

-This repository contains my MSc dissertation project from **Queen's University Belfast**, titled **"Revenue Prediction inDairy  Industry Using Machine Learning Approach."** The project explores machine learning techniques to predict revenue in the dairy industry with high accuracy and reliability.
+This repository contains my MSc dissertation project from **Queen's University Belfast**, titled **"Revenue Prediction in Dairy  Industry Using Machine Learning Approach."** The project explores machine learning techniques to predict revenue in the dairy industry with high accuracy and reliability.
+Please view the **Dissertation** PDF File which contains both Research Report and Technical Report along with the code in the end.

 ---